ejiek/hyprland-auto-layot/README.md

 Good thing is, it stores orientation even for workspaces it doesn't report.
 This is why fire once strategy works.
 But to find all the workspaces this tool needs to parse `hyprland.conf`.

+It seems that it's not possible to set orientation to a workspace without any windows o.O